 This is a form the VCAA provides for schools use.
-Schools are expected to comply with their statutory obligations under applicable privacy laws when collecting, using and disclosing personal information.
+Schools are expected to comply with their statutory obligations under applicable privacy laws when collecting,

+using and disclosing personal information.

-This sheet is to be retained by the school, sighted by the principal or principal's nominee, and filed (see the VCE and VCAL Administrative Handbook, Scond assessment School-based Assessment sedilor).
+This sheet is to be retained by the school, sighted by the principal or principal's nominee, and filed (see the VCE and VCAL Administrative Handbook, Scend assessment School-based Assessment section).

 Note: Studies with School-assessed Tasks and Externally-assessed Tasks have study specific authentication records.
-They are available as WSS Downloads and the individual study pages on the VCAA website.
+They are available as WASS Downloads and the individual study pages on the VCAA website.

 Please print clearly and in CAPITAL LETTERS.

-his tem mud la condidad by the decrinatives of signal by district when Strait access difference it is completed which decr
+This form must be completed by the class trackers and signed by state do when School-accessed Coarsenes it is completed out bids.

-Study L Ι Ι Ι
+Study

-Coursework task Ι Τ Ι
+Coursework task

-Teacher Г Г Т Т Т Т П П Г Г Г Т Т Т Г Т Г Г Г Г Г Г Г 1 Clas 8 П
+Toschor